Budgetize/Budgetize/README.md

 ## Overview
 ### Description
 Managing money is vital to sustaining one's livelihood.
-Using this app makes tracking daily transactions and ensuring that you have affordable rent and car payments easier than ever!
+Using this app makes tracking daily transactions and ensuring that you are staying within your budget easier than ever!

 ### App Evaluation
 [Evaluation of your app across the following attributes]